IBM/IBM-Z-zOS/zOS-EzNoSLQ/zNoSQL Documentation.md

 # Return and Reason Codes

-API reason codes (RS), consist of 4 bytes: xx/yy/zzzz
+API reason codes (RS), consist of 4 bytes:

+  xx/yy/zzzz

+  where:

-  where: xx is subcomp (#rs.#cid) =x'82' (ARSC_ID_VRA),
+  	xx is subcomp (#rs.#cid) =x'82' (ARSC_ID_VRA),

-         yy is VSAM RLS API (VRA) module id (#rs.#mid), zzzz is reason code (#rs.#reason), as listed below.
+	yy is VSAM RLS API (VRA) module id (#rs.#mid),

+	zzzz is reason code (#rs.#reason), as listed below.

 ## Return Code 0
 ________________________________________________________________________________________________________
 Return Code 00(X'00')
 Reason Code Meaning
 ________________________________________________________________________________________________________
-0052(X'34')  While accessing a non-unique index sequentially (e.g. using the znsq_next_result API) one
+**0052(X'34')**  While accessing a non-unique index sequentially (e.g. using the `znsq_next_result()` API), one
              or more duplicate keys still exist in the index.

-             <br/>The program may want to continue reading all the duplicate keys, or stop after a specific
-             key is found.
+	     The program may want to continue reading all the duplicate keys, or stop after a specific key is found.
 ________________________________________________________________________________________________________
-0053(X'35')  While accessing an index a truncated key was turned to the program.
+**0053(X'35')**  While accessing an index, a truncated key was returned to the program.
 Only the first
              251 bytes of the key was stored in the index when the key was inserted.

-             The program may want locate the full key in the returned document before using the key.
+             The program may want to locate the full key in the returned document before using the key.
 ________________________________________________________________________________________________________
-0054(X'36')  While accessing a non-unique index sequentially (e.g. using the znsq_next_result API), one
+**0054(X'36')**  While accessing a non-unique index sequentially (e.g. using the znsq_next_result API), one
-             or more duplicate keys still exist and a truncated key may have been turned.
+             or more duplicate keys still exist and a truncated key may have been returned.
 Only the first 251 bytes of the key was stored in the index when the key was inserted.

-             The program may want locate the full key in the returned document before using the key.
+             The program may want to locate the full key in the returned document before using the key.
 ____________________________________________________________________________________________________________

 ## Return Code 4